 - You free up full-time employees.
 Tapping the talents of temporary workers to assist with day-to-day team responsibilities allows core staff to pursue more complex challenges and occasionally take time off to recharge as well.

 - You can get specialists quickly.
-If a new initiative requires specialized knowledge that you don’t currently have in-house, you can find project or consulting professionals for hire with extensive skills in these areas.
+There is a broad spectrum of expertise and experience to choose from when it comes to engaging interim staff.
+If a new initiative requires specialized knowledge you don’t currently have in-house, you can find project or consulting professionals for hire with extensive skills in these areas.